peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
-To express a generic type in Java, see the example.<b>Note:</b>For security reasons, an application should not base this parameter on ser input or other externally supplied data.
-Whenever possible, this arameter should be either a type specially handled by this method (such s `int
+To express a generic type in Java, see the example.<b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
+Whenever possible, this parameter should be either a type specially handled by this method (such as `int`  or `String`  ///) or a plain-old-data type (POCO or POJO type) within the control of the application.
+If the plain-old-data type references other data types, those types should likewise meet either criterion above.
-      ` or `String
-      ` ///) or a plain-old-data type (POCO or POJO type) within the control of he application.
-If the plain-old-data type references other data types, hose types should likewise meet either criterion above.

  * <i>mapper</i>: This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.